Are you about to have a baby soon and wondering exactly how maternity leave in Canada works?

 While there isn’t a flat base rate to calculate your earnings, you can estimate that your benefit is 55% of your average insurable earnings.
 There is a limit on insurable earnings for the year, with 2022 coming in at $60,300.
 That means you can expect $638 per week.

 Parental leave in Canada is divided into two parts – maternity and parental leave.
-Employees contribute to Employment Insurance (EI) during each payroll cycle, which is why they are eligible for such benefits.
+Employees contribute to Employment Insurance (EI) during each payroll cycle, which funds maternity or parental leave benefits for Canadian residents.

-Self-employed individuals can make special contributions which grants them access to EI benefits after one year.
+Self-employed individuals can make special contributions which grant them access to EI benefits after one year.

 Maternity leave can start while still pregnant or on the date of birth.
 Parents can receive maternity benefits up to 12 weeks before the due date or date of birth.
 Only parents carrying the child are eligible for maternity benefits.

-There is a maximum of 15 weeks of available benefits through EI.
+EI maternity benefits last for a maximum of 15 weeks, so make sure that you have plans in place after this period to stay on top of your finances.
 Parents will not be able to claim benefits more than 17 weeks from the due date or birth of the baby, whichever is later.

 You can choose between standard or extended benefits that get shared between parents or used by just one.
 Here’s how it works.